MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/tax-integration-implement-tax-integration-activities.md

 Data retrieval activity copies all metadata needed for tax calculation from a database to a `TaxIntegrationDocumentObject`.

-In this activity, it will first contruct and call a transaction-specific subclass of `TaxIntegrationAbstractDataRetrievalTemplate` class according to the `HeadingTableId` of the current processed transaction in factory pattern.
+In this activity, it will first construct and then call a transaction-specific subclass of `TaxIntegrationAbstractDataRetrievalTemplate` class according to the `HeadingTableId` of the current processed transaction in the factory pattern.

-Then this subclass will query all the transaction lines and other useful information from database and save them to document object.
+Then this subclass will query all the transaction lines and charges and other useful information from the database and save them to the document object.

 So the work here is to create and implement a new subclass of `TaxIntegrationAbstractDataRetrievalTemplate` and name it like `TaxIntegration***DataRetrieval`.
 There already exist some data retrieval classes for integrated transactions: